 Aioli is not only easy to make, it tastes amazing—and as long you keep the usual oils and eggs in your pantry and fridge, you can whip it up at a moment’s notice.
 So whether you’re out of mayo or just want a tastier alternative, here’s everything you need to know about aioli.

 The difference between Hellmann’s mayonnaise and a homemade aioli is like comparing boxed macaroni with powdered cheese to a homemade macaroni casserole with cheddar, crusty on top and gooey inside.
-Store-bought mayonnaise is great for sandwiches or in tuna or pasta salads, but when you need this condiment to take center stage as a sauce, you want something more dreamy, more transportive.
-Aioli lifts your crab cakes, asparagus, deviled eggs, and fries to another level of heaven.
-As a sauce or dip, aioli can transform your meal — not merely moisturize it.
+Don’t get us wrong, store-bought mayonnaise is great for sandwiches or in tuna or pasta salads, but when you need this condiment to take center stage as a sauce, you want something more dreamy, more transportive.

 A basic aioli recipe can take a lot of whisking muscle and can be a disaster if you add the oil incorrectly.
 Luckily today, we have gadgets like immersion blenders and food processors.
 And if you add the oil in drip-by-drip and in a thin stream while mixing instead of adding the oil too fast or all at once, you won’t break the emulsion.

 When aioli was first on record as a sauce in the 1800s, it was simply pulverized garlic and olive oil, crushed and emulsified into a puree in a mortar and pestle.
 Today, we often add an egg yolk or whole egg to better bind the ingredients.
 And then we add spices and herbs.
 It’s worthwhile to take the time to make aioli in dishes where it will get attention.

 How Do You Make Aioli?